Searching ...

 Who Changes the Limits?

-The Federal Housing Finance Agency (FHFA) sets conforming loan limits each year following the permanent formula created under the Housing and Economic Recovery Act of 2008 (HERA).
+The Federal Housing Finance Agency (FHFA) sets conforming loan limits yearly following the permanent formula created under the Housing and Economic Recovery Act of 2008 (HERA).

 Understanding Conforming Loans

+But, as we know, real estate markets are constantly changing.
 A loan conforming to these limits may mean the difference between securing an affordable mortgage rate or taking out more expensive jumbo loans.
-Stay current with evolving loan limits and discuss with your mortgage advisor how they may affect your home purchase.
+Stay current with evolving maximum loan limits and discuss with your mortgage advisor how they may affect your home purchase.
 After all, knowing the game’s rules lends an advantage when navigating the complex world of home financing.
+See the most recent national conforming loan limit.

 Start Your Home Search